-The International Network of Scholars Researching Unofficial Marriages is a collective of international scholars working on the issue of unofficial (informal, unregistered / religious-only) ‘marriages’ from a range of disciplinary backgrounds and jurisdictions.
+The International Network of Scholars Researching Unregistered Marriages is a collective of international scholars working on the issue of unofficial (informal, unregistered / religious-only) ‘marriages’ from a range of disciplinary backgrounds and jurisdictions.

 Non-state recognised marriages, ‘religious-only’ marriages and informal marriages/relationships (cohabitation) have increasingly become the focus of public policy debates in many countries.
 While the regulation and registration of marriages have a long history tied up with the emergence of the modern nation-state, during the last decades both state institutions and religious authorities have shown a renewed interest in debates about state recognition, the validity of non state-registered marriages and the effects of non-registration.